vackosar/vackosar.github.io/_posts/2020-06-19-openais-glow-flow-based-model-teardown.md

 Flow based models have similarities to diffusion models like [DALL-E 2 or GLIDE](/ml/openai-dall-e-2-and-dall-e-1).

+## Normalizing Flow Models
+- flow-based models are more general than [normalizing flow](https://arxiv.org/abs/1505.05770)
+- flow-based stands for invertible transformation
+- normalizing stands for desired normal distribution on the output
+- use-cases thanks to mapping to simple normal distribution:
+  - anomaly or defect detection as low probability samples
+  - sample generation and sample interpolation and representation manipulation

 ## The Glow Model Architecture
+- Glow model is Normalizing flow

 <figure class="figure">
     <img
         class="figure-img img-fluid rounded lazyload"